TechLabs-Remote-Bootcamp/WS24-MyDailyImpact/deeplearning/README.md

 ```
 cd deeplearning
 ```
-3. Save the Mistral API key in a `.env` file
+3. Create a `.env`  file in the root directory with the Mistral API key as variable:
 ```
 MISTRAL_API_KEY=your_api_key_here
 ```